jbear05/ai-predictive-maintenance/DEVLOG.md

 ### Goals for Today
 - Clean dataset by removing null values, handling outliers (>3 std dev), and normalizing sensor readings to 0-1 scale
-- Create train/test split (80/20), engineer 12+ features (rolling averages, rate of change, deviation from baseline), and generate binary target variable ("Will fail in next 48 hours?")
+- Create train/test split (80/20), engineer 12+ features (rolling averages, rate of change, deviation from baseline), and generate binary target variable ("Will fail in next 48 cycles?")

 ### What I Did
 **Afternoon (12pm-3pm):**